Blue-Cardigan/ai-code-workshops/public/workshop-brochure.md

 **Description:** No coding experience, unlikely to be heavy users of code.
 Goals are for attendees to understand AI-assisted development capabilities and be aware of opportunities for automation and rapid prototyping.
 The typical attendee would be product managers, business analysts, or innovation team members.

 **Courses (4hrs per workshop):**
-• Intro to Vibe Coding: Build & Deploy Your First AI App
+• Intro to Vibe Coding: Apps, Tools, and Automations
 • Git & GitHub for Beginners (w/ AI Helpers)
 • Automations: Build extensions and useful scripts in moments